-Historic images also suggest that the Toledo Trust extended the cornice above the third floor of the 21-story building across the east and west elevations of the Elsas Building and may have also replicated some exterior decorative details on the Elsas Building to visually tie the buildings together.
 The Toledo Trust remained Toledo's leading bank in the 1940s and 1950s.
 In the mid-1940s, it was among the 100 largest commercial banks in the United States, hovering around 70th, and the only Toledo bank rated in the top 300.
 It was eclipsed in Ohio only by three Cleveland banks.

-The Elsas Building and the base of the Toledo Trust Building (first through third floors) were refaced in 1965-66 with black slate panels and window grids separated by charcoal granite spandrel panels.
+The tower's decorative upper cornice was removed in 1954 following incidents in other cities in which deteriorated cornices fell to the street below, injuring or even killing pedestrians and causing damage.
+Although the Toledo Trust's cornice was inspected and appeared to be sound, its removal was taken as a precautionary measure, a common response at the time.
+The building's base (first through third floors) was refaced in 1965-66 with black slate panels and window grids separated by charcoal granite spandrel panels.
 The refacing of commercial storefronts was characteristic of the mid twentieth century when downtowns were modernizing their architectural character to compete with new suburban commercial development.

 The Toledo Trust moved out of the building in 1981 following the construction of a new headquarters across the street.
 The company was acquired by the Society Corporation of Cleveland in 1990, and the building at 245 North Summit was sold in 1995 to an investment group that planned to renovate the building.
 These plans fell through, but it was purchased in 1998 by the Eyde Company.
-While the 21-story tower was converted to retail and apartment use, the Elsas Building remained as office space.
-It is currently vacant.
+The building's first floor, historically the bank lobby, remains in retail use, while the upper floor offices have been converted to apartments.
+The building is now called the Riverfront Apartments.

-From its acquisition by the Toledo Trust Company in 1931, the Elsas Building has exemplified the history of the banking industry in Toledo and represented the changing fortunes of the city's downtown commercial district.
+From its initial construction in 1913, the Toledo Trust Building has exemplified the history of the banking industry in Toledo and represented the changing fortunes of the city's downtown commercial district.
+The record price paid for the land on which the building stood, its status as the tallest building in Toledo (and second tallest in Ohio), and the prestigious national architect engaged to design the building reflected the substantial prosperity of banks and of Toledo itself during the opening decades of the twentieth century.
+The acquisition of Second National Bank by the Toledo Trust in 1924 was illustrative of the volatile growth of banks during the 1920s, fueled by frequent mergers and an economy hurtling toward the 1929 stock market crash and the Depression of the 1930s.
 The Toledo Trust managed to not only survive Toledo's banking crisis in the summer of 1931, but to emerge as the city's largest bank.
 For the next four decades, it would remain the largest bank in Toledo, one of the top five banks in Ohio, and among the 100 to 150 largest commercial banks in the United States.
 Like many downtowns across the country, Toledo faced significant challenges from suburbanization in the post-World War II era.
-Businesses like the Toledo Trust modernized their building facades and interiors as a response to these economic and demographic trends and the Elsas Building's exterior remains evocative of that history.
+Businesses like the Toledo Trust modernized their building facades and interiors as a response to these economic and demographic trends, yet the upper floors of the 21-story tower are still evocative of the bank's, and Toledo's, early twentieth century history.